wp-plugins/simple-page-tester/readme.txt

 3. The split test details screen shows view stats in the free version and conversion details in the Premium version ([read about even more features in the Premium version](http://simplepagetester.com/premium/))

 == Changelog ==

+= 1.3.4 =
+* Bugfix: Fix formatting on side options panel on test edit screen
+* Feature: Add global notice dismissal function to mark admin notices as properly dismissed
+* Feature: Add notice to inform about automatic WooCommerce tracking in Premium if WooCommerce is installed

 = 1.3.3 =
 * Bugfix: Fixing more logic conditional problems with force same there uncovered by the previous fix (thanks Jeong)